-We work in partnership with third-party certification programs to improve the levels of productivity, advance respect for human rights and increase incomes throughout our supply chain.
+We are working to improve the levels of productivity, advance respect for human rights and increase incomes throughout our supply chain.
 This proactive collaboration is driving industry-wide improvements — and helping us get the reliable, high-quality raw materials we need to make the products you love.

 We will collaborate with those suppliers, retail customers, governments, non-governmental organizations and the scientific community that are able to create mutual benefits for all involved.

 Working With Our Customers